 The Jewish people read a chunk of the Torah each week, and get through the first five books in a yearly cycle.
 The cycle is reset and we start again from Genesis 1 at the end of the Feast of Tabernacles in the Fall.
 If you would like to join us, check out our “Weekly Torah Portion” page.
 If the idea of reading through those first five books fills you with dread, take heart!
 You are not alone, and you could also find yourself pleasantly surprised!
 Some the passages that many consider to be difficult and dry ironically contain some of the most important keys that we have to God’s heart, God’s ways, his truth and his plans.
 And he would be delighted to escort you around the territory, if you come with new eyes to see and ears to hear…

 You may already have a good system in place that you enjoy, but here are a few strategies that might help if you don’t:

 Read a manageable amount each day.
 More than a verse, but not vast amounts, or you will get indigestion, and won’t be able to chew it over properly.
 A chapter is a simple suggestion, but everyone is different.

 Read it in order.
-Even if you’re used to skipping from book to book, try going through the whole thing at least once, slowly, cover to cover.
+Even if you’re used to skipping from book to book, try going through the whole thing, slowly, cover to cover.
 That way, you get a good sense of context.
-I’m telling you, nothing beats it!
+I’m telling you, nothing beats it.

 Look for what it teaches you about mankind.
 There are many shocking stories, and the Bible (unlike other sacred books) does not whitewash history for you.
 You have to be discerning because God doesn’t condone everything that happens.
 He lets you think about it.
 So think about it.
 What does God want you to understand?